jingrk/HDBN/README.md

 # HDBN
-a Heterogeneity-aware Deep Bayesian Network for emotion-aware music recommendation
+Personalized Music Recommendation with a Heterogeneity-aware Deep Bayesian Network